It was a tricky question.

 The Val-Gary-Abby triangle is what most folks remember when they think of Knots Landing, and for good reason.
-Gary and Val (played by Ted Shackelford and Joan Van Ark) were the characters used to launch Dallas, and their marriage seemed unshakable.
-(Their backstory was about finding each other again after decades spent apart.)
-During the first few seasons, you figured only a force of nature could drive them apart, but when Abby blew into town and set her sights on Gary in Season 3, with a business plan that appealed to both his ambition and his altruism, all bets were off.
+Gary and Val, played by Ted Shackelford and Joan Van Ark, were brought over from Dallas (which Jacobs had also masterminded), with a backstory about finding each other again after decades spent apart.
+Their marriage seemed unshakable; during the first few seasons, you figured only a force of nature could drive them apart -- but when Abby blew into town and set her sights on Gary in Season 3, with a business plan that appealed to both his ambition and his altruism, all bets were off.
 Val offered him safety and security; Abby offered risk and thrills -- and for Gary, the alcoholic who lived life on the edge, it was an impossible choice.
 It was the sturdiest of soap triangles because both sides were well-supported: you could argue that Gary was his most stable with Val, but you could also argue, equally persuasively, that he was his most dynamic with Abby.
 Which Gary Ewing do you prize most?
 In the season's most memorable confrontation, in the series' best episode, "China Dolls," Abby and Val square off; Val needs to know what kind of hold Abby has on her husband.
 When they go at it, they fight for Gary in terms of how they see him and what they can offer him -- and by the time they're done, the viewer is just as torn as Gary.